openamiguel/equitysim/README.md

   - `price_volume_trend` returns the price-volume trend of asset data
   - `qstick` returns the Q-stick indicator of asset data, which depends on a choice of moving average function
   - `random_walk_index` returns the random walk index of asset data
+  - `range_indicator` returns the range indicator of asset data
   - `rel_momentum_index` returns the relative momentum index of a price input (typically closing price)
   - `rel_strength_index` returns the 14-day relative momentum index of a price input
   - `rel_vol_index` returns the relative volatility index of a price input
   - `simple_moving_average` returns the simple moving average of input
-  - `stochastic_momentum_index` returns the stochastic momentum index of tick data
+  - `stochastic_momentum_index` returns the stochastic momentum index of asset data
   - `stochastic_oscillator` returns the stochastic oscillator of asset data, which depends on a choice of moving average function
+  - `stochastic_rsi` returns the general stochastic of the RSI (dependent on a price input)
+  - `swing_index` returns the swing index of asset data
   - `tee_three` and `tee_four` return T3 and T4, generalizations of DEMA, of input, respectively
   - `trend_score` returns the trend score of a price input
   - `triangular_moving_average` returns the triangular moving average of input